1712n/dn-institute/content/attacks/posts/2021-05-19-PancakeBunny.md

 ## Summary

 On May 19, 2021 PancakeBunny, a yield farming aggregator built on Binance Smart Chain decentralized finance (DeFi) protocol, suffered a flash loan attack.
-The attack was investigated and the report was posted on the PancakeBunny Medium blog: https://pancakebunny.medium.com/hello-bunny-fam-a7bf0c7a07ba
-The actions described below in this section were done withing one transaction¹ which made this attack possible.
-The attacker borrowed 2323373 WBNB from PancakeBunny lending pools and 2961750 USDT from another source.
-2961750 USDT and 7744 BNB were deposited on the PancakeSwap Version 2 (PCS V2) USDT/BNB pool having created 144445 LP tokens.
-2315631 WBNB were swapped to USDT (on the PCS V1 USDT/BNB pool, exploiting its pricing).
-Then the hacker removed liquidity from USDT/BNB pool on all 144445LP tokens.
-The BNB tokens were used to manipulate Bunny/BNB price, as a result of which 6972455Bunny were issued after PancakeBunny protocol's calculating².
-Having got this reward the attacker dumped most (on PCS V1 and V2 summarily 6275209Bunny were swapped for 2441024BNB) of it in the market which caused Bunny's value to plummet.
-Then BNB tokens were paid back, after which 114631BNB left over.
-Another part of the hacker's profit was the reminder of Bunny tokens: 697246.
-The borrowed USDT were paid back here either.
+According to [the SlowMist report they shared after investigating the incident](https://slowmist.medium.com/slowmist-pancakebunny-hack-analysis-4a708e284693) the attacker "first borrows a huge amount of WBNB tokens from the multiple liqudity pools of PancakeSwap and borrows a huge amount of WBNB tokens from the Fortube project".
+These assets were then used to manipulate the price of BUNNY/BNB and USDT/BNB.

+[Cofounder of Halborn Rob Behnke commenting the attack](https://www.halborn.com/blog/post/explained-the-pancakebunny-protocol-hack-may-2021) describes the main steps of this manipulating:

+"1.
+Mint liquidity provider (LP) tokens by depositing a pair of tokens (i.e. BNB and USDT)

+2. Modify the exchange rate by swapping a large number of one token for another (i.e. WBNB for USDT) on a pool

+3. Exchange LP tokens for share of invested tokens, taking advantage of unbalanced value".

+Behnke then continues: "when extracting value or exchanging BUNNY for BNB, the attacker received more tokens than they "should" have.
+As a result, after paying off the flash loan, the attacker had 114,631 WBNB left over, which is the profit from the attack".

+Another part of the attacker's profit (mentioned in Timeline section on 11:59 PM) was the remainder of BUNNY tokens he acquired according to the BunnyMinterV2 contract.

 ## Attackers